Why change the Coat of Arms now?

 In addition to the grace of Synod 16, we were blessed in 2011 when Pope Benedict XVI, in response to Archbishop Vigneron’s petition, officially gave the Archdiocese its patron, Saint Anne, mother of the Blessed Virgin Mary.
 St. Anne is integral to the history of the Catholic Church in Detroit.

-Finally, through God’s abundant grace, we are also blessed by the announcement that Venerable Father Solanus Casey will soon be beatified.
+Finally, through God’s abundant grace, we were blessed by beatification of Father Solanus Casey in November 2017.
 If ever there was a model for Christian holiness, a humble priest who embodied Christ’s hospitality and loving concern for the poor and suffering, it is Detroit’s own beloved Fr.
 Solanus.

 The Coat of Arms